sparsick/k8s-intro-talk/README.md

+⚠️ **This repository is moved to https://codeberg.org/sparsick/k8s-intro-talk** ⚠️

 # k8s-intro-talk

 You can find here the slides and the sample code of my talk "Kubernetes, das unbekannte Wesen" that I presented on "JAX" at 6th May 2025.